Invariants and Home Spaces in Transition Systems and Petri Nets: What exactly is an invariant?

 In system modeling, invariants will be used to describe behavioral requirements or specifications as for instance, in \cite{CARH15}.
 In programming, invariants will be used to take care of system exceptions which are often used to support the detection of a possible physical failure or a software bug and provide valuable guards (preventing from an unwanted event leading to an erroneous state) or alerts (detecting an unwanted event requiring the execution of an exception).
-Often, the concepts of constraint, property, requirement, assertion, or exception will be described by using an invariant, especially in the context of the specification of a parallel system.
+Often, the concepts of constraint, property, strong requirement (which must always happen), assertion, or exception (which must never happen) will be described by using an invariant, especially in the context of the specification of a parallel system.

-Invariants have a constant truth value that is always satisfied for any evolution of the Transition System (see \cite{K76} for a general definition) modeling a system or a concurrent program under study.
+Invariants have a constant truth value that is always satisfied for any evolution of the Transition System (see \ref{def: TS} or \cite{K76} for a general definition) modeling a system or a concurrent program under study.
 An \textit{invariant} is a property over the state variables true for all elements of the reachability set (in $RS$).
 This is indeed different from a property true in $Q$ i.e. for all states (reachable or not) which would be close to be a tautology in regard to the model behavior.

 Invariants can be described and verified in a modal logic, particularly in a temporal logic (see the seminal work by A. Pnueli in \cite{P77} or the definition of a Computation Tree Logic (CTL) in \cite{HT87} or CTL* in \cite{EH86}).